jamaljsr/polar/README.md

 ## Download

-The current pre-release downloads can be found in the [GitHub releases](https://github.com/jamaljsr/polar/releases)
+The most current downloads for Mac, Windows & Linux can be found in the [GitHub releases](https://github.com/jamaljsr/polar/releases)

 ## Development